CompilerFrontiers/CompilerFrontiers.github.io/index.md

 ## Important Dates

-*	Paper submissions due: February 20, 2021
+*	Paper submissions due: February 21, 2022
-*	Notifications of acceptance: TBD
+*	Notifications of acceptance: March 21, 2022
-*	Camera-ready papers due: TBD
+*	Camera-ready papers due: April 4, 2022
-*	Workshop date: TBD
+*	Workshop date: May 17, 2022

 ## Submission Guidelines

-Authors are encouraged to submit papers of up to 6 pages, including references, describing novel work.
+Authors are encouraged to submit papers of up to 6 pages, excluding references, describing novel work.
 Authors are welcome to make submissions describing early-stage, in-progress, and/or exploratory work in order to elicit feedback, discover collaboration opportunities, and spark discussion.
 Accepted papers will